Yemeni/Fuel-Tank-Control-Algorithm/README.md

 ## Submission

-Send the `src` and `tests` folder as a zip archive to sven.friedrich@dlr.de. **DO NOT INCLUDE THE `target` FOLDER.** One way of assuring that the assignment folder is as small as possible is to run `cargo clean` inside of it.
+Send the `src` and `tests` folder as a zip archive to the tutor. **DO NOT INCLUDE THE `target` FOLDER.** One way of assuring that the assignment folder is as small as possible is to run `cargo clean` inside of it.

 ## Development Environment